guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-3-3-git-push-happen.md

 ---
 layout: post
-title: git push this Case
+title: git push This Case
 date: 2018-3-3
 ---
 To update this page or include any image for some post by the use of git push.